 In a last act of defiance, the flames of the Nasivern managed to consume their executors.
 The last of the Nasivern warriors turned the ship they had seized and used it against the Estremoz fleet, decimating the invading fleet and sacrificing themselves in the process.
-Their world was beyond saving, but their actions saved Orbis.
+Their world was beyond saving, but the actions of the last Nasivern heroes had saved Orbis.

 The Estremoz were defeated on that day, and haven’t been heard of since.

-Following the fall of Nineveh and the decimation of the Nasivern home planet, there were less than 75.000 surviving Nasivern in the planet Orbis.
+Following the fall of Nineveh and the decimation of the Nasivern home planet and its people, there were only less than 75.000 surviving Nasivern in the planet Orbis.